zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 > All callbacks are returned in the main thread.

-#### Join a Channel Callback (JoinChannelSuccessHandler)
+#### Join Channel Callback (JoinChannelSuccessHandler)

 ```
 public delegate void JoinChannelSuccessHandler (string channelName, uint uid, int elapsed);
 ```

-The SDK triggers this callback when a user joins a channel successfully.
+This callback is triggered when the user has joined the channel successfully.

-The channel ID is assigned based on the channel name specified in the `JoinChannel` method.
-If the User ID is not specified when you call the `JoinChannel` method, the server automatically assigns one.
+The channel ID is assigned based on the channel name specified in the `JoinChannel` API.
+If the User ID is not specified when `JoinChannel` is called, the server assigns one automatically.

 <table>
 <colgroup>